Navalperal de Pinares

 Navalperal de Pinares is a municipality located in the province of Ávila, Castile and León, Spain.
-According to the 2023 census (INE), the municipality has a population of 792 inhabitants.

 History

 In the sixteenth century becomes dependent on the Marquis of the Navas.
 This is reflected in the dome of the main chapel the parish church, which appears as cavalier stone shield of the Marquis.
 Navalperal remain socially and politically under the Marquis until well into the nineteenth century.

 It has an area of 57.90 km^{2}, with a population of 792 inhabitants and a density of 23.69 inhabitants per km^{2}.

 It is at an altitude of 1287m and a distance of 28 km of Avila.

 Location

 Navalperal de Pinares extends slightly hilly terrain with altitudes of around between 1200 and 1500, being the highest peak in the Valpardo area to 1517m.

 It has a climate with cold winters and summers are slightly warmer.
 The predominant vegetation is the grass-rich meadows, among which are some stands of oak and pine scrub.